-15.5 Survival cell safety requirements :
+15.5 Survival cell safety requirements:

-- 15.5.1 The survival cell and frontal absorbing structure must pass an impact test against a solid vertical barrier placed at right angles to the centre line of the car.
-Details of the test procedure may be found in Article 16.2 - 15.5.2 Between the front and rear roll structures, on each side of the survival cell, impact absorbing structures must be fitted and must be solidly attached to it.
+- 15.5.1 The survival cell and frontal absorbing structure must pass an impact test against a solid vertical barrier placed at right angles to the car centre line.
+Details of the test procedure may be found in Article 16.2. - 15.5.2 Between the principal and secondary roll structures, on each side of the survival cell, impact absorbing structures must be fitted and must be solidly attached to it.
 The purpose of these structures is to protect the driver in the event of a lateral impact and, in order to ensure this is the case, a lateral strength test in the vicinity of the driver's seating position must be carried out successfully.
-Details of the test procedure may be found in Article 18.2.2.

-The survival cell and one of these impact absorbing structures must pass an impact test, details of the test procedure may be found in Article 16.3.
-If these structures are not designed and fitted symmetrically about the car centre line a successful impact test must be carried out on them both.

-15.5.3 An impact absorbing structure must be fitted behind the gearbox symmetrically about the car centre line with the centre of area of its rearmost face 300mm (+/-5mm) above the reference plane and no less than 575mm behind the rear wheel centre line.

-The rearmost face of the impact structure must be a rectangular section no less than 100mm wide, this minimum width must be maintained over a height of at least 130mm and each corner may incorporate a radius no greater than 10mm.
+Details of the test procedure may be found in Article 18.2.2. - The survival cell and one of these impact absorbing structures must pass an impact test, details of the test procedure may be found in Article 16.3.
+If these structures are not designed and fitted symmetrically about the car centre line a successful impact test must be carried out on them both. - 15.5.3 An impact absorbing structure must be fitted behind the gearbox symmetrically about the car centre line with the centre of area of its rearmost face 300mm (+/-5mm) above the reference plane and no less than 575mm behind the rear wheel centre line. - The rearmost face of the impact structure must be a rectangular section no less than 100mm wide, this minimum width must be maintained over a height of at least 130mm and each corner may incorporate a radius no greater than 10mm. - Furthermore, when viewed from the side, the lowest and highest points of the impact absorbing structure between its rear face and 50mm aft of the rear wheel centre line may not be separated vertically by more than 275 mm.

 Between the rear face and the rear wheel centre line no dimension of the area thus defined may diminish nor may any part of the structure or gearbox which is visible from below, other than the permitted radii, be higher than the lower edge of the rear face.
+Pockets of minimum size within the structure are permitted for the sole purpose of attaching suspension members.

 This structure must pass an impact test and must be constructed from materials which will not be substantially affected by the temperatures it is likely to be subjected to during use.
-Details of the test procedure may be found in Article 16.4.
+Details of the test procedure may be found in Article 16.5.